 -- Jennifer Addington, PVLD

-Focusing on Infrastructure
+Focusing on Digital Infrastructure

-Today, one of Addington’s top priorities is ensuring that PVLD’s digital infrastructure remains robust, reliable and accessible by all library patrons.
-The district’s three full-time information technology professionals ensure the currency, reliability and security of PVLD’s servers, domains, and back-up operations.
+Today, one of Addington's top priorities is ensuring that PVLD’s digital infrastructure remains robust, reliable and accessible by all library patrons.
+The district’s three full-time information technology professionals ensure the currency, reliability and security of PVLD’s servers, domains, and backup operations.
 Her two digital services librarians manage the PVLD website, work with online database and collection vendors, and manage the district’s Google-based work environment for employees.

 Creating the Third Place

-And while not every patron takes full advantage of PVLD’s digital infrastructure — some library members would rather buy hardcover books at Costco and donate them back to the Peninsula Friends of the Library — Addington remains philosophical about the broader roles that libraries play in communities.
+And while not every patron takes full advantage of PVLD’s digital infrastructure—some library members would rather buy hardcover books at Costco and donate them back to the Peninsula Friends of the Library—Addington remains philosophical about the broader roles that libraries play in communities.

-“Libraries are so much more than buildings that store collections of books, magazines and electronic media,” she observed.
+“Libraries are so much more than buildings that store collections of books, magazines and electronic media,” she observes.
 “They also provide that important third place, that cultural and community connection point for so many people.

 “We’re the place where local groups come to play bridge every Tuesday.
 We’re the place where seniors come to read that unaffordable business newsletter every week; we’re the place where kids come every day after school to study; or the place where researchers and authors come to dig into the local history of the Palos Verdes Peninsula.”

-“Even if people don’t need what you have on your shelves, they need you and they need what you represent, “she proposed.
+“Even if people don’t need what you have on your shelves, they need you and they need what you represent, “she offers.
 “They want to be engaged in their community and this is one way they can do it.”